An Exegetical Commentary

 13ó And every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them, I heard saying, "To Him who sits on the throne, and to the Lamb, be blessing, and honor and glory and dominion forever and ever."

 And every created thing: Grk. ktisma refers to that which is created by God or to creatures created by God.
 Ktisma occurs only three other places in the apostolic writings - 1 Timothy 4:4, James 1:18 and Revelation 8:9 Ė in which the word means animals.
 The rejoicing of the heavenly creatures, elders and angels gives way to a new doxology lauding the Lamb, although the verse repeats previous themes.
 The phrase "every created thing" refers to creatures that God has created apart from man.
 Psalm 148 records a similar picture of creatures giving praise to God.
-All of Godís creatures respond with praise, echoing the same sentiments as the angels and four living creatures.
+All of Godís creatures respond with praise, echoing the same sentiments as the angels and four living beings.

 Four locations are cited from which the praise comes, all four referring to components of the earth. which is in heaven: The first location, "in heaven," which could refer to Godís throne, but more likely refers to the atmosphere of the earth.
 If "heaven" refers to earthís atmosphere, then the creatures would be the many varieties of birds. and on the earth: Grk. gē can mean soil (as in receiving seed), the ground, land as contrasted with the sea, and the earth in contrast to heaven.
 Creatures "on the earth" include a great variety of mammals and reptiles, which make their home on the surface of the land or in the trees.
 The great swelling chorus of voices from the earth that John heard may have been echoing the praise of heaven. and under the earth: The Greek word for "earth," though, should be understood as referring to the land in contrast to the ocean, since the only thing "underneath" the globe-earth would be outer space.
 Creatures "under the earth" would probably be those animals that burrow, such as rodents, rabbits, gophers, etc. and on the sea: The fourth location mentioned is "on the sea," which would identify marine mammals or birds Ė otters, seals, penguins, etc.